LEO-UMCG/Visual_Hallucinations_Classification/README.md

 Once all data is present in the BIDS format, it can be preprocessed and the feature maps can be extracted.
 These steps were conducted using the C-PAC pipeline (https://fcp-indi.github.io/docs/latest/user/quick).

 The configuration file used can be found under the name *config_cpac_preprocessing.yml*.
-For more information on the preprocessing and feature extractionprocedure, please refer to the Methods and Fundamentals sections in my master's thesis.

 To run C-PAC, I would advise using the docker or singularity implementation of C-PAC.
 Details can be found at https://fcp-indi.github.io/docs/latest/user/quick.